treasureaiyedun/atomic-lite/README.md

 # Atomic Lite
-I recreated the atomic lite template from Hubspot
+I recreated the Atomic Lite Theme by GiantFocal